edysfy/Group_website/sprints.md

 <a name="fourth"></a>
 ## Team use of Git, how your team used continuous integration / continuous deployment.
 Streamlining of workflow throughout.
-In addition to the main branch, a 'dev' (development) branch was also created.
-Those members who were part of producing the website each created their own branch from 'dev'; this ensured that each member could work without being interrupted by conflicts.
-When a member was ready to submit their work, they would inform the others (via Discord) that they were soon going to merge and push - this avoided divergence of the 'dev' branch.
-The member would then ensure their 'dev' branch was up to date, merge their branch with 'dev' (after resolving any conflicts), before finally pushing.
-The member then informed the group of the push.
-At this point, another member may have requested temporary 'reservation' of the 'dev' branch.
-After each major feature implementation, members would ensure the stability of the dev branch, before merging it with 'main'.

 [Discord]: (https://discord.com/)